FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 And the answers,

  1. Mercurial is a Centralized Version Control system.
-To read more go here, http://en.wikipedia.org/wiki/Distributed_revision_control
+To read more go here, htt
  #. $hg version
  #. $hg help command